Can We Talk Models Into Seeing the World Differently?: Prompt-based steering of VLM outputs

-Interestingly, our findings of steering by language show parallels to a human psychophysical laboratory experiment. \cite{geirhos2018imagenettrained} conducted control experiments in which humans were either asked to identify the shape while ignoring texture, or conversely to identify the texture while ignoring the shape.
-This ``human prompt steering'' worked, but only to a certain extent: When humans were tasked to ignore the shape, the human shape bias decreased from $96\%$ (neutral instruction) only to approx. $70\%$ shape bias (texture-biased instruction).
-Our models behave somewhat similarly: their visual shape bias can be steered through prompting, but it appears hard for them to completely go against their default visual bias.

-\paragraph{Bias steering through automated prompt engineering.} Above we observed that hand-crafted prompts can steer visual biases, but only to a limited extent.
-Does this indicate a limit on how much language/prompting can influence biases, or merely reflect that the handcrafted prompts were chosen suboptimally?
-To investigate this question, we tested an \emph{automatically crafted prompt}.
-This is achieved by employing an LLM as optimizer \cite{yang2024large} to continuously generate new prompts in natural language targeting to maximize either shape or texture bias in a feedback loop.
-We provide the LLM feedback about the achieved accuracy and shape bias.
-Additionally, we opt for greedy token sampling in the VLM to reduce noise in the feedback loop.
-For further details, we refer the reader to the appendix.
+\textbf{Bias steering through automated prompt engineering.} Did our results indicate a limit on how much language/prompting can influence biases, or merely reflect that the handcrafted prompts were chosen suboptimally?
+To address this question, we test \emph{automatically crafted prompts} (see \cref{sec:method}).

-The results are shown in \cref{fig:prompt_engineering} in gray and denoted as ``search''.
+The results are shown in \cref{fig:prompt_engineering} in gray and denoted as "search".
 We observe that for both \texttt{LLaVA-NeXT-7B} and \texttt{InternVL-Chat 1.1}, automatically generated prompts exceed the manually crafted biased prompts in terms of their effectiveness to increase texture bias, and roughly match them when it comes to increasing shape bias.
 For \texttt{InternVL-Chat 1.1} the delta between both extremes is $23.3\%$, which can only serve as a lower bound and is likely improvable by a better design of the LLM task (or using other optimizers).
-In line with hand-crafted prompts, overall accuracy does not change considerably, which is a key differentiator from the vision-steering we explored in the section above.
-We should also note that the optimization here is done with respect to the cue-conflict test set; this is simply done as a proof of concept to show that there are prompts which are able to substantially influence visual biases and not to claim a SOTA shape bias.
-It would be interesting to test whether the generated prompts generalize to other models or datasets.
+In line with hand-crafted prompts, overall accuracy does not change considerably or sometimes even improves.
+We should also note that the optimization is done for the cue-conflict test set; this is simply done as a proof of concept to show that there are prompts that can influence visual biases substantially, and not to claim a SOTA shape bias.

-Taken together, language-based steering clearly has a more reduced effect compared to visual steering.
-That said, unlike visual steering through image modifications which substantially hurts accuracy, our prompting strategy barely affects accuracy.
-Additionally, the method may be more intuitive for practitioners who can access or change the prompt as desired.